baato/java-client/README.md

 ```
 #### 6. Baato Navigation SDK

-Now that you have your route, you can navigate using NavigationLauncher which requires the baato navigation sdk.
+Now that you have your route, you can navigate using NavigationLauncher which requires the [Baato Navigation SDK](https://github.com/baato/navigation-sdk)

 Add the baato navigation sdk to build.gradle in your android project

 ```